You trust AI with your codebase. What about your data? Live demo Jan 20

 Orchestration followed a similar trajectory.
 As the industry moved beyond cron jobs and GUI-based ETL tools, developers gravitated toward workflow systems that treated pipelines as code.
 Python became the natural choice for this style of orchestration because it was flexible, general-purpose, and already widely adopted.
 Airflow was the first major example, and later Prefect pushed the idea further by letting teams express scheduling, retries, and dependencies as ordinary Python functions.

-The result was that, by the time organizations began operationalizing ML workloads, the control plane already lived in the same environment as their experimentation.
+The result was that, by the time organizations began operationalizing ML workloads, the orchestration plane already lived in the same environment as their experimentation.
 Modeling and orchestration spoke the same language.

 But Not for Data